uAckerman/Security-Control-Reliabilty-System/README.md

 2. ```oauth_token.py``` performs OAuth2 Client Credentials authentication.
 3. Keycloak issues an access token.
 4. The token is injected into KeycloakClient.
-5. Secure API calls are executed against the Admin API.

 | File | Responsibility |
 |------|----------------|